pblittle/docker-logstash/README.md

 # docker-logstash

-This is a logstash (1.4.2) image that can be configured to run using either the embedded elasticsearch server, a linked container, or an external elasticsearch server.
+This is a highly configurable logstash (1.4.2) image running elasticsearch (1.1.1) and Kibana 3 (3.0.1).

-## Optional step, build image from source
+## Optional first step, build image from source

-If you prefer to build from source rather than use the [pblittle/docker-logstash][1] trusted build published to the public Docker Registry, execute the following from the project root:
+If you prefer to build from source rather than use the [pblittle/docker-logstash][4] trusted build published to the public Docker Registry, execute the following from the project root:

     $ make build

-## Run Logstash
+## Running Logstash

+To run this logstash image, you have to first choose one of three Elasticsearch configuration options.

+ * [Use the embedded Elasticsearch server][1]
+ * [Use a linked container running Elasticsearch][2]
+ * [Use an external Elasticsearch server][3]

+<a name="embedded_elasticsearch_server"></a>
 ### Use the embedded Elasticsearch server

-To fetch and start a container running logstash (1.4.2), elasticsearch (1.1.1) and Kibana 3 (3.0.1), simply:
+To fetch and start a container running logstash and the embedded Elasticsearch server, simply execute:

     $ make run

+<a name="linked_elasticsearch_container"></a>
-### Use a linked Elasticsearch container
+### Use a linked container running Elasticsearch

 If you want to link to another container running elasticsearch rather than the embedded server, set the `ES_CONTAINER` environment variable to your existing elasticsearch container name.